School district faces two $100M suits after Oxford shootings

 “You have to show that the administration or faculty members were grossly negligent, meaning they had a reckless disregard for whether an injury was likely to take place,” said attorney A. Vince Colella.

-The gun used in the shooting was bought days before by James Crumbley and their son had full access to the gun used in the killings, prosecutors said.
+The gun used in the shooting was bought days before by James Crumbley and their son had full access to it, prosecutors said.

 The morning before the shooting school officials met with Ethan Crumbley and his parents after the school after a teacher found a drawing of a gun, a bullet and a person who appeared to have been shot, along with messages stating “My life is useless” and “The world is dead.”